prys0000/congressional-portal-project/workflows/AV_Transcriptions_Package/AV_Package_README.md

 * **Creating a DataFrame:**

-    * If the lengths match, ${\color{blue}allan.py}$ creates a pandas DataFrame with columns for filenames and transcripts.
+    * If the lengths match, ${\color{blue}allison.py}$ creates a pandas DataFrame with columns for filenames and transcripts.
     * An additional column for file names (without extensions) is added.

 * **Saving Transcriptions:**

-    * ${\color{blue}allan.py}$ saves the DataFrame as an Excel file in the specified output directory.
+    * ${\color{blue}allison.py}$ saves the DataFrame as an Excel file in the specified output directory.
     * A message is printed to confirm the successful saving of transcripts.

 * **Recording End Time:**

-    * ${\color{blue}allan.py}$ records the end time and calculates the total execution time.
+    * ${\color{blue}allison.py}$ records the end time and calculates the total execution time.

 * **Topic, Subject, Project Specific Assignments:**
-    * [Script #2](https://github.com/prys0000/congressional-portal-project/blob/6bed181aa5812ca8fb6fa5c595efbb141d76658c/workflows/AV_Transcriptions_Package/beth-enhanced-topic.py), ${\color{orange}beth.py}$ automates the transcription of audio from video files, assigns topics to the transcriptions using a trained topic model, and stores the results.
+    * [Script #2](https://github.com/prys0000/congressional-portal-project/blob/718c68d29d3470f74f461b863fee8905192cb386/workflows/AV_Transcriptions_Package/beth-enhanced-topic.py), ${\color{orange}beth.py}$ automates the transcription of audio from video files, assigns topics to the transcriptions using a trained topic model, and stores the results.

         * **Training a Topic Model:**
           * ${\color{orange}beth.py}$ starts by training a topic model using a curated list of subjects from an Excel file.
 It preprocesses the subjects, creates a dictionary, and generates a corpus for topic modeling.
             * The number of topics is determined based on the number of subjects.

         * **Assigning Topics to Text:**
-          * A function assign_topics_to_text is defined to assign topics to text.
+          * A function assign_topics_to_text is defined as assigning topics to text.
           * It preprocesses the input text, converts it to bag-of-words (BoW) format, and assigns topics using the trained LDA (Latent Dirichlet Allocation) model.

         * **Transcribing Videos and Assigning Topics:**